XPEHO/xpeapp_backend/README.md

 ```

 > [!NOTE]
-> The token is valid for 7 days.
+> The token is valid for a month.

 You copy the token field and paste it in the header of the request as follows: